wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 QUESTION: Please correct me if I'm wrong here.

-There is "Dirty Little Secret" to how most companies work with Salesforce data:
+There is a "dirty little open secret" about how companies actually work with Salesforce data.

 Internally, Salesforce uses Oracle RAC databases, which "log ships" every change instantaneously to another region for disaster-proof recovery.

-Moreover, Salesforce does not provide a way to restore data from backups taken.
+However, Salesforce does not provide a way for users to restore data from backups taken.

+Salesforce, by default, does not provide "point-in-time" recovery from "snapshots" of all data at various points in time.

+If you don't run backup jobs, Salesforce charges a minimum of $10,000 to obtain that data.

 ## RPO & RTO